LakshayArora/StockAnalyses/README.md

-The source for the datasets is : https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data/data and https://data.world/anilsharma87
+The source for the datasets is : https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks/data?select=sp500_stocks.csv